Am0rphous/palm-tree/REDDIT.md

 trying to accomplish the 1st or 2nd.
 It is operating in the 3rd space.

-## Degrading inference quality over time.
+Degrading inference quality over time.
-## This is about long-term effects.
+This is about the long-term effects.

 There's obfuscation techniques built into the repo itself... easter eggs.